 Healthcare is getting a massive boost from technological advances and we’re already starting to see positive changes in the field today.
 The healthcare industry in North America has been in dire need for reform as a result of rising costs, quality of care, and hospital-acquired illnesses.
 The tool being used to address and overcome these problems is “Big Data” and there’s no surprise here as there is just so much of it.

-Big data has been on the tip of everyone’s tongue this year and the healthcare industry is no different.
+Big data development has been on the tip of everyone’s tongue this year and the healthcare industry is no different.
 But experts believe that big data will have a huge impact on the field and this is just the beginning.
 By utilizing the power of data analytics, hospitals and clinics can streamline their services to make them more efficient.

 Big data can be used to automate certain healthcare functions with a continuous flow of inbound data, analysis, and feedback.
 Further, big data enables one to see a bigger picture when it comes to health and patientcare.
 With access to good data, medical professionals can now make predictions and offer better service to the public.

 1. Prevent Re-admissions

 Researchers have found that with the right access to data, about one-third re-admissions to hospitals can be prevented.
 By using predictive analytics, claimed data and health records can be used to predict which patients will require treatment and when they would require it.
 As a result, this set of patients can be identified as a hospital risk for six months.

 Another aspect of preventing re-admissions is to perform interventions before the high risk patient has an emergency.
 By scheduling appointments or conducting home visits can significantly reduce healthcare costs for patients and enable them to continue living a healthy life.